nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * If tutorial group is specified, shows a list of absentees and summary of the attendance of students corresponding to the specified tutorial group in the course for the specified week number.
 * If tutorial group is not specified, shows a list of absentees and summary of the attendance of all students in the course for the specified week number.
 * `TUTORIAL_GROUP_ID` is optional.
-* `TUTORIAL_GROUP_ID` should be a string made up of alphabetical characters and numbers, with no special characters.
+* `TUTORIAL_GROUP_ID` should be a string made up of alphanumeric characters, with no special characters.
 * `WEEK_NUMBER` should be an integer from 0 to 13.

 Examples: